chandrakantap/mithrems/README.txt

 Gradle is used as build system.
 SPOCK testing framework for unit testing.
 Groovy and Java used when writing test script.

-Event name and participants name are case-sensitive
+Event name and participants name are not case-sensitive and will be converted tp uppercase upon creation I do no override equals and hashcode for Event model as it is not required yet.